rbisdorff/Digraph3/docSphinx/tutorial.rst

 Computing the Rubis best choice recommendation ..............................................

-Following the Rubis outranking method  potential best choice recommendations are determined by the outranking pre-kernels (weakly independent and strictly outranking chices) of the chordless odd circuits augmented outranking digraph (see [BIS-2008]_).
+Following the Rubis outranking method (see [BIS-2008]_), potential best choice recommendations are determined by the outranking pre-kernels (weakly independent and strictly outranking choices) of the chordless odd circuits augmented outranking digraph.
 As we observe no circuits here, we may directly compute the pre-kernels of *g*:
     >>> g.showPreKernels()
     *--- Computing preKernels ---*
     Dominant preKernels :